Alice (?) Fitz Robert

 © Copyright 2003 University of London & History of Parliament Trust.

-Lucy (?) de Whetynton was born circa 1335.
+Lucy (?) de Whetynton was born about 1335

-She was the daughter of Maud de Whetynton.
+Lucy (?) de Whetynton was the daughter of Maud de Whetynton.

 BET 1361-1367.

-Lucy (?) de Whetynton died after 1375 at Theydon Garnon, Essex, England.
+Lucy (?) de Whetynton died after 1375 at Theydon Garnon, Essex, England,

 Children of Lucy (?) de Whetynton and John (?) de Stokes

-- Alice Stokes b. c 1360
+- Alice Stokes b. abt 1360

-- John Stokes b. a 1361, d. c 1424
+- John Stokes b. abt 1362, d. abt 1424

-- Thomas Stokes+ b. c 1365, d. a 1376
+- Thomas Stokes+ b. abt 1365, d. a 1376

 Maud de Whetynton

-b. circa 1307
+ID# 893, b. about 1307

-Maud de Whetynton married an unknown person.
+Maud de Whetynton married an unknown person

-Maud de Whetynton was born circa 1307.
+Maud de Whetynton was born about 1307

 Child of Maud de Whetynton

-- Lucy (?) de Whetynton+ b. c 1335, d. a 1375
+- Lucy (?) de Whetynton+ b. abt 1335, d. a 1375

 William (?) de Chesney

-b. circa 1136, d.
+ID# 894, b. about 1136, d.
 1174

 He was styled William de Norwich.
 He was Baron of Horsford and Sheriff of Norfolk and Suffolk.